 The Irish and UK Governments have put in place social distancing measures that include the closure of many non-essential businesses, as well as restrictions on travel.
 Flights in and out of Ireland and the UK are still running, though in a very reduced capacity and there are self-isolation requirements for any non-essential travellers arriving into Ireland or the UK.
 Although both countries have announced multi-phase plans for reopening their economies, there is currently no clear timeline for ending the self-isolation requirements for non-essential travellers.
 Visitors to the UK should be mindful of regional variations announced by the Northern Irish, Scottish, Welsh and UK-wide governments.

-Ireland, on the 15th of September, introduced a new 5-Level plan called 'Living with COVID', which is to remain in place for six to nine months.
+Ireland, on the 15th of September 2020, introduced a new 5-Level plan called 'Living with COVID', which is to remain in place for six to nine months.
 Level 1 is classed as having the fewest restrictions.
 Level 5 is classed as having the most and would represent the closest scenario to the full lockdown experienced by Ireland in March and April 2020.
-During the plan, it is expected that different counties, within the Republic of Ireland, will be classed at different levels, depending on the case rates within each.

 From the 26th of March 2021 passengers, arriving in Ireland from a high-risk country, must quarantine for 14 days.
 It is mandatory for all visitors to Ireland to self-isolate from this period at the address stated on their passenger locator form.
 Self-isolation can be discontinued only after a passenger receives a negative coronavirus (COVID-19) test result, taken no less than 5 days after arrival.